OrchardCMS/OrchardCore/src/docs/reference/modules/AutoSetup/README.md

 ## Enabling Auto Setup Feature

-Do not forget to enable the Autosetup feature in Web project's Startup file:
+To enable the Auto Setup feature, it is necessary to add it in the Web project's Startup file:

 ```csharp
     public void ConfigureServices(IServiceCollection services)